kittykatattack/dwc2014/README.md

 dwc2014
 =======

-This repository containes the slides and example files for Dev Workshop Conference 2014.
+This repository contains the slides and example files for Dev Workshop Conference 2014.

 After cloning this repository, `cd` to the root directory and run these these commands: